 As detailed in Note 17 in 2015, a number of assets transferred from Hospitaller Order of Saint John of God, West European Province to Community Services at a nominal consideration.
 The assets transferred related only to assets which had previously been grant funded by a grant awarding body or capital donation.
 In advance of transferring the assets across from Hospitaller Order of Saint John of God, West European Province to Community Services, management considered whether there were any related grants, loans or other obligations attaching to the various assets, which might impact on the future use of the assets within Community Services.

 There are encumbrance's, principally liens, noted in relation to the receipt of capital grants on certain properties, principally around the fact that a future sale of the asset within a specific time period would trigger an obligation to repay the grant to the funder.
-Properties with an historical cost value of €7,077,001 (Net Book Value 31 December 2020, €5,668,546) are encumbered by liens attaching to these assets securing the capital grants received.
-As at 31 December 2020 the unamortised value of these liens totals €1,293,445.
+Of the total properties at end December 2021 with an historical cost of €20,577,936 (Net Book Value 31 December 2021, €18,108,584), properties with an historical cost value of €5,298,384 (Net Book Value 31 December 2021, €4,662,578) are encumbered by liens attaching to these assets securing the capital grants received.
+As at 31 December 2021 the unamortised value of these liens totals €1,095,426.
 It was agreed as part of the directions transferring the properties, that Community Services would take over the obligation in relation to any future claw backs arising as a result of any decision to sell the assets.
-These obligations are considered to be contingent liabilities and are therefore disclosed as same in this note to the financial statements.
+These obligations are considered to be contingent liabilities and are therefore disclosed as same in this note to the financial statements..

-Saint John of God Hospital Clg is currently in discussions with the Department of Health and the Health Service Executive (HSE) in relation to the clarification of some matters which have arisen concerning employee membership in the Single Public Service Pension Scheme (SPSPS) and the employer's share of the contributions in respect of same.
+Saint John of God Hospital Clg and Saint John of God Community Services currently in discussions with the Department of Health and the Health Service Executive (HSE) in relation to the clarification of some matters which have arisen concerning employee membership in the Single Public Service Pension Scheme (SPSPS) and the employer's share of the contributions in respect of same.
 The discussions in relation to this complex matter are still at a relatively early stage, and both sides are engaging with their respective legal advisors to clarify their respective responsibilities in relation to same.
 At this stage it is too early to estimate whether the outcome of these discussions will result in any outflow for the Company, or to estimate any potential liability which might arise with any degree of reliability.
 On that basis no provision has been included in the financial statements in relation to same.